lmdu/pyfastx/docs/source/api_reference.rst

 		New in ``pyfastx`` 0.5.0

-		:param str key: order by key, only can be id, name, or length
+		:param str key: order by key, only can be id, name, or length, default is id

 		:param bool reverse: used to flag descending sorts, default is False